music-encoding/guidelines/_guidelines-dev/12-facsimilesrecordings/01-facsimiles/01-facsimileelements.md

 {% include mei example="facsimiles/facsimiles-sample245.xml" valid="feasible" %}

+When using the FRBR model (see {% include link id="FRBR" %}), it is equally possible to reference a {% include link elem="manifestation" %} element instead of {% include link elem="source" %}.

 Within a {% include link elem="facsimile" %} element, each page of the source is represented by a {% include link elem="surface" %} element.
 Each surface may be assigned an identifying string utilizing the **@label** attribute.
 In addition, it may encapsulate more detailed metadata about itself in a {% include link elem="figDesc" %} element.
 The coordinate space of the surface may be recorded in abstract terms in the **@ulx**, **@uly**, **@lrx**, and **@lry** attributes.
 For navigation purposes, {% include link elem="surface" %} has a **@startid** attribute that accommodates pointing to the first object appearing on this particular writing surface.

 {% include mei example="facsimiles/facsimiles-sample246.xml" valid="" %}